 Mortosis outbreaks can be separated into three categories, depending on how easily they can can spread and the severity of death they cause.
 Category A outbreaks are considered the highest risk and Category C outbreaks are those that are considered emerging threats or easily containable.

-can be easily spread or transmitted from person to person
+These high-priority outbreaks pose the highest risk to the public and national security because: They can be easily spread or transmitted from person to person

-are moderately easy to spread
+These outbreaks are the second highest priority because: They are moderately easy to spread

+They have potential for high morbidity and mortality rates and major health impact.
 Source: CDC - Center for Disease Control and Prevention